alexandrebis/quantum-catsweeper/README.md

 The golden cat moves around based on your click.
 If you find it you win 100% of the time.
 If you reveal a tile with a positive (not !) or neutral evaluation (defused bombs, blank tiles) then the cat moves one space in the direction of the tile you just clicked.
 If a negatively evaluated tile is clicked the golden cat moves one space away.
 This knowledge can be used as strategy to win the game.

 # Installation Guide

+Note : Qiskit dependency version is a really old version = 0.5.7

+To update the version, you must modify the existing code and use up-to-date equivalents.

+For example, QuantumProgram is deprecated, you must now separately create a circuit and launch the `execute(circuit, backend)` method.
+[Source](https://qiskit.org/documentation/release_notes.html)

+## For Windows

+Install :
+- Python 3
+- GLFW Library from the [official website](https://www.glfw.org/download.html)

+## For Linux

 ```bash
 apt-get install python3 python3-pip libglfw3 libportaudio2 libasound-dev